jessmillerhammond/New-Hampshire-Hospital-Rankings-/README.md

 An Analysis of 2015 Hospital Discharge Data

-To asses cost of care for hosptitals in New Hampshire, expense related metrics were created through summary and descriptive statistics for
+To asses cost of care for hospitals in New Hampshire, expense related metrics were created through summary and descriptive statistics for
 Inpatient and Outpatient Hospital Discharge Data.
 To create a schema that compares hospitals that are similar, data was gathered from the
 American Hospital Directory (AHD) website ("https://www.ahd.com).